alpdias/crud-records/README.md

 # CRUD Python

-Python CRUD using a MySQL database connection to manage records.
+Simple CRUD in Python using a MySQL database connection to manage records and store data.
+With functions of importing and exporting .txt files in the semicolon separation model (csv).

 Python 3.8.0 </br>
 Microsoft VSCode 1.41.1 </br>